ICIJ/datashare-docs/server-mode/user-management/form-auth.md

 # HTML form

-The form authentication filter (`FormAuthFilter`) displays a login page served by Datashare's frontend.
+The form authentication method (`--auth form`) displays a login page served by Datashare's frontend.
 Users submit their credentials through an HTML form instead of the browser's native basic-auth popup, which gives a better user experience and lets them sign out.

-This filter is the **recommended** authentication provider for self-managed deployments, and the replacement for `BasicAuthAdaptorFilter` and `YesBasicAuthFilter`.
+This method is the **default** (used when no `--auth` flag is provided) and the **recommended** authentication provider for self-managed deployments.
+It replaces the legacy basic (`--auth basic`) and dummy (`--auth yesBasic`) methods.

 <figure><img src="../../.gitbook/assets/server-mode/user-management/form-auth/01-datashare-login-form.png" alt="Screenshot of Datashare's HTML login form with username and password fields and a sign-in button"><figcaption><p>Datashare login form</p></figcaption></figure>